uwescience/RelaxMap/README.txt

 	5) threshold: the stop condition threshold  (recommended 1e-3 or 1e-4)

+	6) vThresh: the threshold value for each vertex movement (recommended 0.0)

-	6) maxIter: the number of maximum iteration for each super-step.
+	7) maxIter: the number of maximum iteration for each super-step. (recommended 10)

-	7) outDir: the directory where the output files will be located.
+	8) outDir: the directory where the output files will be located.

-	8) adapt/fixed flag: use either adapt or fixed for adaptive-threshold or fixed-threshold option.
+	9) prior/normal flag: apply the prioritized search for efficient runs (prior) or not (normal).  (recommended prior)

 3. Reference